florian-drawitsch/pubfig/README.md

+### About Pubfig
+Pubfig is a collection of tools facilitating the plotting of reproducible, publication-quality figures with Matlab.

 ### Rationale
 Matlab's plotting libraries are extremely powerful, yet the default settings produce questionable figures in terms of readability and aesthetics.